raviusit/python-api/README.md

 # Overview
 This repo contains a data-driven Python web app (running in Flask) deployed as an Azure App Service with the Azure Database for PostgreSQL relational database service.
 Azure App Service supports Python in a Linux server environment.

 This is a basic Python service.
-Endpoints information for todos API:
-GET /todos → Returns all ToDo
+Endpoints information for todos API:/n GET /todos → Returns all ToDo
 GET /todos/{id} → Returns a ToDo
 POST /todos → Expects a ToDo (without an id) and returns a ToDo with an id